pro-visu docs

 npx pro-visu generate

 Don't want to start the site yourself?
-Configure a managed server and the CLI will build → start → capture → stop it for you, so pro-visu generate is the only command you run.
+A managed server builds → starts → captures → stops it, so generate is the only command you run.

 On this page